-Parents are asked to telephone the school before 9:00 A.M. if your child is to be absent from school.
-Illinois state law now requires that the school make a reasonable effort to promptly telephone and notify the parent of the child's absence if the child is absent without valid cause.
+Parents are asked to telephone the school within 20 minutes of the start of the school day. if your student is to be absent from school.
+Illinois state law now requires that the school make a reasonable effort to promptly telephone and notify the parent of the student's absence if the student is absent without valid cause.
 Parents are required to give the school at least one telephone number for notification purposes.

-IF there is any change in your child's dismissal arrangement, contact the office before 3:00 pm that day.
+If there is any change in your student's dismissal arrangement, contact the office before 3:00 pm that day.